 Extavia side effects

-bruising, swelling, oozing, or skin changes where the injection was given;
+pain, swelling, redness, or skin changes where an injection was given;

 sleep problems (insomnia);